buttonsrtoys/mvvm_plus/README.md

 ![mvvm flow](https://github.com/buttonsrtoys/mvvm_plus/blob/mvvm_plus/assets/MvvmFlow.png)

+States are mutated in the View Model and the Model, but not the View.
 With `mvvm_plus`, the View is a Flutter widget and the View Model is a Dart model.

 `mvvm_plus` goals:
 - Provide a state management framework that clearly separates business logic from UI.